+Toward Ultrafast PC Spectroscopy.
 A promising alternative to all-optical methods in application to optoelectronic devices can be hybrid spectroscopic methods with electrical detection.
-The most simple and widely used example of this approach is PC excitation spectroscopy.
+The simplest and most widely used example of this approach is PC excitation spectroscopy.
 In this technique, an actual optoelectronic device is illuminated by a continuous-wave (CW), tunable, monochromatic light source, and the produced PC is measured as a function of photon energy.
-Alternatively, a broadband interferometric realization of this technique can be used.18 PC spectroscopy is widely used to study the nature of photoexcitations in semiconductors.
-From an application point of view, it is an essential technique to unravel the charge generation process for the optimization of solar cells based on novel materials.19 It is particularly useful for systems where photocarriers are not produced directly by inter-band transitions, but are mediated by a precursor states such as excitons in quantum-confined or molecular semiconductors.
-PC detection directly probes those states via their excitation spectral lineshapes.18 Being purely absorption-sensitive, PC spectroscopy easily eliminates scattering and reflection artefacts, which gives it an outstanding dynamic range, sufficient for the identification of very low concentrations of defect states and intermolecular interactions.
-The main limitation of the conventional PC spectroscopy is that it is a steady-state technique incapable to address and resolve in time the dynamics of the excited states.
+Alternatively, a broad-band interferometric realization of this technique can be used.
+18 PC spectroscopy is widely used to study the nature of photoexcitations in semiconductors.
+From an application point of view, it is an essential technique to unravel the charge generation process for the optimization of solar cells based on novel materials.
+19 It is particularly useful for systems where photocarriers are not produced directly by interband transitions but are mediated by precursor states such as excitons in quantum-confined or molecular semiconductors.
+PC detection directly probes those states via their excitation spectral line shapes.
+Being purely absorption-sensitive, PC spectroscopy easily eliminates scattering and reflection artifacts, which gives it an outstanding dynamic range, sufficient for the identification of very low concentrations of defect states and intermolecular interactions.
+The main limitation of the conventional PC spectroscopy is that it is a steady-state technique incapable of addressing and resolving in time the dynamics of the excited states.

-To our knowledge, the first successful attempt to resolve excited-state electronic dynamics in molecular systems using PC detection was reported in 1981 by Lukin and co-workers.20 They used (Fig. 2a) a combination of two laser sources to identify an intermediate state responsible for the PC generation after anthracene ionization in an electrochemical device.
-Though Lukin et al. used two CW light sources, the lifetime of the intermediate state formed after the illumination with 347-nm laser (trapped electron in solution) was sufficiently long to allow its sequential re-excitation by a 694-nm source, leading to a very substantial (40 times) increase in PC.
-The application area for the developed two-color CW PC spectroscopy was limited to the systems with a very long-lived intermediate excited states and this method did not attract broad interest despite of its clear potential.
+To our knowledge, the first successful attempt to resolve excited-state electronic dynamics in molecular systems using PC detection was reported in 1981 by Lukin and co-workers.
+They used (Figure 2a) a combination of two laser sources to identify an intermediate state responsible for the PC generation after anthracene ionization in an electrochemical device.
+Though Lukin et al. used two CW light sources, the lifetime of the intermediate state formed after the illumination with a 347 nm laser (trapped electron in solution) was sufficiently long to allow its sequential re-excitation by a 694 nm source, leading to a very substantial (40 times) increase in PC.
+The application area for the developed two-color CW PC spectroscopy was limited to the systems with a very long lived intermediate excited states, and this method did not attract broad interest despite its clear potential.